ReviBronsht/house_price_prediction/README.md

 Initialization: npm i && npm start

+create an env file with google maps api key as in example

 The homepage lets users enter their house details and gets their address, and shows the result of the algorithm.
+Uses google maps api for map display.

 <hr>